mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 L(\mathcal{D}) = \frac{\sum_{i=1}^N y_{i}^2}{N} - \Big(\frac{\sum_{i=1}^N y_{i}}{N}\Big)^2
 $$

-The first term is the sum of squares divided by $N$, while the second is the squared mean.
+The first term is the sum of squares divided by $N$ and the second is the squared mean.
 If we track the squared sum, the sum, and $N$, we can compute the objective in constant time.

 ```python